 For CBD-infused olive oil, you can leave it on your counter, but store in a cool, dry place and use it within 3 weeks.

-Cooking With CBD Oil
+How to Cook With CBD Oil

 When you've made your own CBD-infused oil, it's difficult to get an accurate CBD dose, which is why you can expect to experiment with your oil.

 If you're following a recipe, you don't want to go over the recommended amount of fat used as it can throw off the balance of the recipe.
-For delicious savory and sweet dishes made using CBD-infused oils and butter, you can check out our round-up of The Best CBD Recipes We Found On The Internet.

 The cannabutter is perfect in brownie recipes and cookies, while you can add CBD-infused olive oil to savory meals or even make your own CBD gummies.
 Make sure you're incorporating the CBD oil well into the recipe or one cookie could have significantly more CBD than the next.
+You can also use plant-based ingredients to enjoy vegan-friendly edibles if you have this dietary preference.

 For more accurate doses—and if you don't want to fuss around with making your own CBD—you can purchase ready-made CBD oil in your desired potency and add them into your baking and cooking.